Vinnytsia: Early history

+Late modern period

 After the Second Partition of Poland in 1793 the Russian Empire annexed the city and the region.
 Russia moved to expunge the Roman Catholic religion.
 Catholic churches in the city, including what is currently the Transfiguration Cathedral, were converted to Russian Orthodox churches.

 In the Russian census of 1897, Vinnytsia had a population of 30,563.
 It was the third largest city in Podolia region after Kamianets-Podilskyi and Uman.
-After railway connections were appeared in 1871, Vinnytsia developed rapidly economically and infrastructurally.
+After railway connections were completed in 1871, Vinnytsia developed rapidly economically and infrastructurally.
 The city architect Hryhorii Artynov erected a number of buildings (a water tower, a theater, churches, hotels and mansions), which still shape the city image.

 During the Ukrainian Revolution of 1917-1920, Vinnytsia was chosen three times as the seat of government structures of the Ukrainian People's Republic.
 The residence of the Directory was Savoy Hotel, which turned the city into a de facto capital.
-On May 16, 1920, a meeting was held in Vinnytsia between the heads of Ukraine and Poland, Symon Petliura and Józef Piłsudski.
+On 16 May 1920, a meeting was held in Vinnytsia between the heads of Ukraine and Poland, Symon Petliura and Józef Piłsudski.

-Soviet Vinnytsia becomes an industrial giant with an emphasis on sugar production, but it experiences the terrible famine of 1932-1933 in the shadow of its prosperity.
+Soviet Vinnytsia became an industrial giant with an emphasis on sugar production, but in the shadow of its prosperity it experienced a devastating man-made famine occurred in Soviet Ukraine from 1932 to 1933.

 The Vinnytsia massacre was the mass execution of between 9,000 and 11,000 people in Vinnytsia by the Soviet secret police NKVD during the Great Purge in 1937–1938.